fiveft55/Pong-nlove.lua/README.md

 # Pong-nlove.lua
 Just a simple Pong game made using love.lua and chatgpt...
-I simply made some personal changes and cleaned the generated code.
+*Simply made some personal changes and cleaned the generated code.*